 Pretty soon, you find yourself living a brand new life and feeling like a different version of yourself.

-Step out of that comfort zone and try something new.
-Sure, there’s risk involved but just simply prepare yourself for it.
+Step out of your comfort zone and try something new.
+Sure, there’s risk involved, but simply prepare yourself for it.

 The baggage you carried before tends to fall away too.